Here are some great reads for anyone at that stage in life where things are getting a little bit more serious.

 With searing self-mockery, Ephron delivers hard-earned truths on all aspects of womanhood, touching on inner-city living, cooking, ageing and its reversal, not to mention why she hates her purse.

-Ephron was in her sixties when she wrote it, but your 30s is the time to read it – an unstoppably frank, jaw-achingly funny and moving masterclass on how to laugh at yourself.
+Ephron was in her 60s when she wrote it, but your 30s is the time to read it – an unstoppably frank, jaw-achingly funny and moving masterclass on how to laugh at yourself.
 By the time it’s over, you’ll definitely want what she’s having, now and for the rest of your life.

 "No one interested in books by or about American Negroes should miss it," wrote The New York Times when Ellison published his masterpiece in 1952.
 And now, with America's racial politics still keenly felt, Invisible Man is as important as ever.